-Housed within Derby's Silk Mill, itself a World Heritage Site, the Midland Railway Study Centre is the largest publicly accessible collection of primary research material and ephemera relating to the Midland Railway, its constituent companies and its enduring legacy on social history.
+Part of the Museum of Making located with Derby's Silk Mill, itself a World Heritage Site, the Midland Railway Study Centre is the largest publicly accessible collection of primary research material and ephemera relating to the Midland Railway, its constituent companies and its enduring legacy on our social history.

 This site will help you find details about the Study Centre's collections and how to access them.
 With an expanding range of on-line resources, it also provides a pathway for finding information relating to the Midland Railway, its activities and its people.